Cook Inlet: History

+Upon reaching the head of Cook Inlet, Cook was of the opinion that both Knik Arm and Turnagain Arm were the mouths of rivers and not the opening to the Northwest Passage.
+Under orders by the British Crown to ignore any such rivers and inlets, he had initially planned to pass it by, but at the insistence of John Gore and many others of his crew, he reluctantly agreed to explore the area.
+Cook anchored at Ship Creek and encountered the local Natives for the first time when two men approached in kayaks, invited them to come ashore.
+Under Cook's orders, William Bligh, of HMS Bounty fame, organized a party to travel up Knik Arm.
+Bligh served as Cook's Sailing Master on this, his 3rd and final voyage, the aim of which was discovery of the Northwest Passage.
+After meeting with some local Dena'ina, Bligh returned to report Knik Arm indeed led only to a couple of rivers.

+Cook sailed up Turnagain Arm in his ship, HMS Resolution, finding it impossible to navigate against the strong currents and mudflats, and got stuck on a sandbar when he tried to get back out, having to wait for the tide to come in and free his ship.
+He never actually confirmed it led to a river, which led to a decade of massive speculation until George Vancouver returned to finish the map.
+Having been in a bad mood since first agreeing to explore the area, and as a result of this frustration, the second body of water was given the disingenuous name "Turn Again".
+Early maps label Turnagain Arm as the "Turnagain River".

-The S.S.
-Farallon was a wooden Alaskan Steamship Company liner that struck Black Reef in the Cook Inlet on January 5, 1910.
+The SS Farallon was a wooden Alaskan Steamship Company liner that struck Black Reef in the Cook Inlet on January 5, 1910.
 All thirty-eight men on board survived, and were rescued twenty-nine days later.
 Few white people visited upper Cook Inlet until construction of the Alaska Railroad along the eastern shores of Turnagain Arm and Knik Arm of Cook Inlet around 1915.
 The natives of the Eklutna village are the descendants of the residents of eight native villages around upper Cook Inlet.

 During the 1964 Alaska earthquake, areas around the head of Turnagain Arm near Girdwood and Portage dropped as much as 8 ft by subsidence and subsequent tidal action.
 Both hamlets were destroyed.
 Girdwood was later relocated inland and Portage was abandoned.
 About 20 mi of the Seward Highway sank below the high-water mark of Turnagain Arm; the highway and its bridges were raised and rebuilt in 1964–66.